ResearchComputing/Documentation/docs/cloud/aws/billing/cost-est.md

 1) Internet Gateway - used with public IP
 2) NAT Gateway - used with private IP
-3) CFS Transit Gateway (VPN) - used with private IP address, VPN connects back to UC Boulder
+3) CFS Transit Gateway (VPN) - used with private IP address, VPN connects back to CU Boulder

 ### Internet Gateway